placrosse/kodo/docs/source/tutorial.rst

           bytes is the unit used.

 .. note:: In network applications, a single symbol typically
-          corresponds to a single packet (for example, a UDP datagram).
+          corresponds to a single packet (for example, an UDP datagram).

 Let us briefly outline the impact of changing the three parameters.